arjunthakur08/django-tricks/README.md

-## Automatically redirecting from HTTP to HTTPS
+# Automatically redirecting from HTTP to HTTPS
+> Only do this if your site has SSL certificate

   Before we get started with that, you should have a basic knowledge of SSL.
 Have you ever seen the **SECURE or LOCK sign** in the address bar for some or most of the websites such as [www.google.com](https://www.google.com) or [github.com](https://github.com).
 It looks like this:

   ![ssl](https://user-images.githubusercontent.com/24960159/33201015-dad1685a-d11c-11e7-8987-d01c0be2c6eb.png)